Edo period: End of seclusion

 When Commodore Matthew C. Perry's four-ship squadron appeared in Edo Bay in July 1853, the bakufu was thrown into turmoil.
 The chairman of the senior councillors, Abe Masahiro (1819–1857), was responsible for dealing with the Americans.
 Having no precedent to manage this threat to national security, Abe tried to balance the desires of the senior councillors to compromise with the foreigners, of the emperor who wanted to keep the foreigners out, and of the daimyo who wanted to go to war.
 Lacking consensus, Abe decided to compromise by accepting Perry's demands for opening Japan to foreign trade while also making military preparations.
 In March 1854, the Treaty of Peace and Amity (or Treaty of Kanagawa) opened two ports to American ships seeking provisions, guaranteed good treatment to shipwrecked American sailors, and allowed a United States consul to take up residence in Shimoda, a seaport on the Izu Peninsula, southwest of Edo.
-The Treaty of Amity and Commerce Between the U.S. and Japan (Harris Treaty), opening still more areas to American trade, was forced on the bakufu five years later.

 The resulting damage to the bakufu was significant.
-The devalued price for gold in Japan was one immediate, enormous effect.
+The devalued price of gold in Japan was one immediate, enormous effect.
 The European and American traders purchased gold for its original price on the world market and then sold it to the Japanese for triple the price.
-Along with this, cheap goods from these developed nations, like finished cotton, flooded the market forcing many Japanese out of business.
+Along with this, cheap goods from these developed nations, like finished cotton, flooded the market and forced many Japanese out of business.
 Debate over government policy was unusual and had engendered public criticism of the bakufu.
 In the hope of enlisting the support of new allies, Abe, to the consternation of the fudai, had consulted with the shinpan and tozama daimyo, further undermining the already weakened bakufu.
 In the Ansei Reform (1854–1856), Abe then tried to strengthen the regime by ordering Dutch warships and armaments from the Netherlands and building new port defenses.
 In 1855, a naval training school with Dutch instructors was set up at Nagasaki, and a Western-style military school was established at Edo; by the next year, the government was translating Western books.
 Opposition to Abe increased within fudai circles, which opposed opening bakufu councils to tozama daimyo, and he was replaced in 1855 as chairman of the senior councilors by Hotta Masayoshi (1810–1864).

 At the head of the dissident faction was Tokugawa Nariaki, who had long embraced a militant loyalty to the emperor along with anti-foreign sentiments, and who had been put in charge of national defense in 1854.
-The Mito school—based on neo-Confucian and Shinto principles—had as its goal the restoration of the imperial institution, the turning back of the West, and the founding of a world empire under the divine imperial house.
+The Mito school—based on neo-Confucian and Shinto principles—had as its goal the restoration of the imperial institution, the spurning of the West, and the founding of a world empire under the divine imperial house.